Cleveland-Cliffs Inc. (CLF)

 How frequently does CLF data refresh on this page?

-CLF prices update in real time during U.S. market hours (9:30 AM-4:00 PM ET, weekdays).
-Fundamentals refresh after quarterly or annual filings.
-Analyst ratings and AI insights update daily.
-News is aggregated continuously from financial sources.
+CLF prices update in real time during U.S. market hours.
+Fundamentals refresh after quarterly filings; analyst ratings and AI insights update daily; news is aggregated continuously.

 What has driven CLF's recent stock price performance?

-Recent price movement in Cleveland-Cliffs Inc. (CLF) can be influenced by earnings results, analyst revisions, sector rotation, and broader market sentiment.
-The current analyst target of $12.79 implies 54% upside from here.
-Notable catalyst: Vertically integrated operations with iron ore mines.
-Check the News and Technical Analysis tabs for the latest drivers.
+Cleveland-Cliffs Inc. (CLF) moves on earnings results, analyst revisions, sector rotation, and market sentiment.
+Notable catalyst: Integrated iron ore mining and steel production.
+See the News tab for the latest drivers.
 Past performance does not predict future results.

 Should investors consider CLF overvalued or undervalued right now?